well-typed/memory-usage-zurihac-2021/README.md

 Another trick is to sort by the "slope" column to find bands which have high slope value, these ones are bands which increase steadily over time and might indicate leaks.

-The detailed pane is useful for several reasons.

-1. You can easily identify each band of residency and consider it in turn.
-2. You can see sources of residency which are too small to appear
-3. You can search the bands to find specific sources of interest.
-For example, the allocations from a certain constructor.
-4. Patterns between different bands can be identified by eye.

-Something I regularly do is go to the detailed pane, and click through each page looking to see if there are common patterns.
-Once getting to the smaller bands this can be particularlly useful because small bands are often not polluted to the same extent as large bands.
-For example, your profile might contain contribution of ARR_WORDS from many different sources but there's likely to be a correlated band further down the profile for `ByteString` or another wrapper type.

-** The root cause of memory issues is not usually the biggest band in the profile **

 #### The heap pane

 The heap pane shows information about memory